Alternative

 Can I use I'd Ship That on my phone?

 Yes.
-I'd Ship That has native iOS and Android apps for creating and managing shipping labels.
-Easyship is primarily a web-based platform without dedicated mobile apps.
+I'd Ship That has native iOS and Android apps for creating and managing labels, plus a web app, all carrying a 4.8 rating.
+Easyship is primarily a web-based platform without dedicated mobile apps, so if you pack and ship away from a desk, the difference is immediate.

 Switch from Easyship Today